blak3r/freshdesk-solutions/README.md

 # FreshDesk.com PHP API Wrapper

 Originally wrote this tool to import all of my KB articles from SugarCRM Knowledgebase.
-So, it originally was just methods creating solutions.
-It's since been expanded to support user creation, company creation, and even avatar creation!
+So, it originally was just methods creating for creating solutions.
+It's since been expanded to support user creation, company creation, topic monitoring, and even avatar creation!
 This api wrapper also serves as a good reference as it uses several undocumented API methods / features.